What’s New in Burmese Food: Flavors, Chefs & Culinary Stories

 5 cups of water 3 tablespoons of fresh diced garlic 1 tablespoons of freshly ground black pepper 1 pack of tuna in water 3 tablespoons of fish sauce DIRECTIONS Boil the water.
 Add all ingredients when water boiled.

 When it brings back up to a boil, enjoy!
 FUN FACT Rahkhine moteti is one of the famous noodle dishes very popular amongst Burmese people.
-It is very spicy and in other parts of Burma/Myanmar some people make a variation of this noodle dish and called it “arr pu shar pu” literally translates to “hot tongue hot mouth” indicating it is a super hot and spicy burning noodle soup. you can find these kind of noodles everywhere in yangon and other parts of the country. ____________________________________________________________________________________
+It is very spicy and in other parts of Burma/Myanmar some people make a variation of this noodle dish and called it “arr pu shar pu” literally translates to “hot tongue hot mouth” indicating it is a super hot and spicy burning noodle soup. you can find these kind of noodles everywhere in yangon and other parts of the country.

 Burmese recipes at its finest